MUS 122 Music Appreciation II

 - Q: Is one allowed to do extra credit projects?

-A: There are no extra credit projects in this class.
-This class is designed with enough diversity among the points given to help all types of learners succeed.
+A: This class is designed with enough diversity to help all types of learners succeed.
+In addition to those opportunities, extra credit points can be earned if one attends one of

 - Q: How do I pronounce the instructor's name “Billaud”?